Russia charts new path to super rocket

 The authors of the Sunkar proposal believed that if approved in the near future, the new rocket could be ready for launch from an upgraded launch facility at Site 45 at the beginning of 2024 and start commercial missions from Baikonur a year and a half later, right around the time of the Proton's retirement.

 The manufacturing of the rocket could be distributed between various industrial centers in Russia, with RKTs Progress in Samara likely taking the leading role, possibly relying on available manufacturing base inherited from the Energia program.

-In April 2017, head of RKK Energia Vladimir Solntsev told the official TASS news agency that the Sunkar rocket would be preferable launch vehicle for the PTK Federatsiya new-generation spacecraft to the Angara-5P rocket due to a lower cost of the former.
+In April 2017, head of RKK Energia Vladimir Solntsev told the official TASS news agency that the Sunkar rocket would be preferable launch vehicle for the PTK Federatsiya new-generation spacecraft to the Angara-5P rocket due to a lower cost of the former vehicle.
 According to Solntsev, the Sunkar would be cheaper than Zenit and the American Falcon-9 rocket and its launches with the PTK spacecraft would be comparable in price to that of the Soyuz-MS spacecraft.
 Speaking at the St. Petersburg economic forum on June 1, 2017, Head of Roskosmos Igor Komarov estimated that the Feniks project would allow to reduce the lowest price per launch from the current $70 million to $55 million.

 Known specifications of the Sunkar launch vehicle as compared to the Zenit: